 - Every club, association, organizer, rider and all other persons participating in or connected with any meet are bound by these rules.
-Recognized districts must submit any supplementary rules to the AMA for approval. - No stylized jumping contests will be allowed before, during or after AMA-sanctioned meets without approval from the AMA. - No gambling is permitted at any AMA-sanctioned meet, and it is the responsibility of the organizer and referee to strictly enforce this rule. - No entrant shall enter more than four classes during a single-day meet. - 5.
+Recognized districts must submit any supplementary rules to the AMA for approval. - No stylized jumping contests will be allowed before, during or after AMA-sanctioned meets without approval from the AMA. - No gambling is permitted at any AMA- sanctioned meet, and it is the responsibility of the organizer and referee to strictly enforce this rule. - 4.
+No entrant shall enter more than four classes during a single-day meet. - 5.
 At any meet, except speedway and sidecar events, the following applies: The machine must meet the class requirement for engine size.
 All classes need not be run in any given meet.
 However, all classes to be run must be listed on any advance advertisements.
 If there are five or more entries for any class, that class must be run. - 6.
 At any meet if there are more than five but fewer than 12 riders in each of any two consecutive classes, these classes may be run at the same time (for separate prizes).
 In any advertised class with fewer than five entries, the class must be run, scored and awarded but may be combined with a similar ability or equipment class.
 Sidecar entries must be a minimum of six AMA members and three sidecars.
 ATVs and motorcycles may not race or practice on the track or course at the same time. - As specified in Section 3.2, General Equipment Standards, motorcycles must be equipped with mufflers.
 Meets should be advertised as muffled to promote good community relations. - With AMA permission, a standard meet may run in conjunction with a professional meet.
 At meets where spectator admission is charged, an entry fee may be charged in addition to the admission fee.

-- 9. At meets where the organizer is supplying medical insurance for the riders, the organizer may collect an additional fee for this service.
-The organizer must display at sign up a sign stating, RIDER MEDICAL INSURANCE TODAY, in 3-inch-high letters.
-All other meets should be recognized as not having rider medical insurance. - 10.
-All riders should have a working, two-pound minimum, BCrated, fire extinguisher in their pit area. - 11.
+- 10. All riders should have a working, two-pound minimum, BCrated, fire extinguisher in their pit area. - 11.
 In addition to the classes described in this rulebook, organizers may organize, advertise and conduct production classes in any type of AMA competition.
 Production motorcycles (as described in Section 3.5) are subject to inspection, and any deviation will result in the machines being assigned to other categories or disqualified. - 12.
-A rider who earns a national number may begin using the number immediately and until the succeeding year's meet where the national number was earned. - Sidecar and buddy seat passengers must be carried throughout the entire meet and may not drive at any time. - 14.
+A rider who earns a national number may begin using the number immediately and until the succeeding year's meet where the national number was earned. - 13.
+Sidecar and buddy seat passengers must be carried throughout the entire meet and may not drive at any time. - 14.
 In all Flat Track events: - a.
 Brake-less classes shall practice and race separately from any class with brakes. - b.
 Vintage classes are encouraged to practice separately from any modern classes, if number of entries warrants segregated practice sessions.